By : RJ Fisher Last Update : January 2024

 Opening hours: Everyday 11am to 2:30pm an 6pm to 10pm, except Tuesday closed

 One of the great “little” Khmer restaurants in Phnom Penh.
 The owner is very personable and very involved in the service, as it should.
 The menu consists of the usual suspect local dishes like Fish Amok ($6) and Chicken Curry ($5), but also spaghetti Khmer style.
-I really did enjoy my pasta with shrimp ($6) and the grilled chicken ($6.75).
+We really did enjoy our pasta with shrimp ($6) and the grilled chicken ($6.75).